Tahini Balsamic Dressing

 What if the dressing is too thick?

-If the dressing is too thick, add water, 1 tablespoon at a time.
+If the dressing is too thick, add water, 1-2 teaspoons at a time.

 Substitutions

-- Balsamic vinegar – I really love this recipe with the slight sweetness of balsamic vinegar.
-You could also make it with white balsamic vinegar.
-If you don’t have balsamic, you can use apple cider vinegar or white wine vinegar but the taste will be very different.
+- Balsamic vinegar – Make it with white balsamic vinegar, apple cider vinegar or red wine vinegar but note the taste will be very different.

-- Tahini – if you don’t have tahini on hand, you can use almond butter or sunbutter.
+- Tahini – use almond butter or sunbutter.
 The flavor will be slightly different but the dressing will still be delicious.

 Tahini Balsamic Dressing